 - 28.1.
 The decision upholding the complaint will set out the timeframes for submissions on sanctions: - 28.1.1.
-The Registrar and complainant will be invited to make submissions on sanctions. - 28.1.2.
-You will then have time to respond to those submissions and make any submissions of your own. - 28.1.3.
-The Registrar and complainant will have a further period in which they can reply to your submissions. - 28.2.
+You and the Registrar will be invited to make submissions on sanctions. - 28.1.2.
+The adviser will then have time to respond to those submissions and make any submissions of their own. - 28.1.3.
+You and the Registrar will then have a further period in which you can reply to the adviser's submissions. - 28.2.
 Once all the timeframes have expired, the imposition of sanctions will almost always be determined 'on the papers' and a written decision will be issued.